Game-Generator/TidyBat/README.md

 Tidy Up your Windows PC with batch files

 ## Description
-TidyBat offers a few Standalone batch fiels which will help to maintain your computer and delete probably unnecessary data.
+TidyBat offers a few standalone batch files which will help to maintain your computer and delete probably unnecessary data.
 Be always aware that these are destructive actions.
+You can combine the Clean actions over a "Start"-batch file.

 ### Clean functions
-Currently there are available batch files to clean:
+Currently there are available batch files to clean...

 #### DNS Cache:
 Cache for already resolved IPs.
 Makes the acces to the source faster, because no more resolving necessary, but can hold old data and might be a security risk for malicouse modifications.